mortela4/random_notes/py_best_practices.md

 import platform

 if __name__ == "__main__":
+    if platform
     print("This module is supposed to be run from 'main' module - no standalone execution facilitated!") sys.exit(1)
 ```

 ### Common Utilities
+- 'filesystem' package for file and folder manipulations
+- 'json' package for JSON manipulations (although good alternatives exist)